RobertoRoos/sawIntuitiveResearchKitWiki/Timeline.md

 The [dVRK](/jhu-dvrk/sawIntuitiveResearchKit/wiki) controllers have been built in batches as the community grew over the years.
 You can locate all these sites on the [dVRK Google Map](https://mapsengine.google.com/map/embed?mid=z14AfgTT1a9w.ktOc3SMAsVF4).
-The internal board versions for each build can be found in the [FPGA](https://github.com/jhu-cisst/FPGA1394#release-notes) and [QLA](https://github.com/jhu-cisst/QLA#release-notes) release notes.

 | Hardware batch | Year | University | PIs | # |
 | -------------- | ---- | ---------- | ------| ---- |